 - If you can create the tokens that people believe have value, you can acquire value for yourself.
 As Bank of England director Paul Fisher stated, “When you start printing money, you create value for yourself.
 If you could issue one thousand pounds worth of IOUs, you’ve got a thousand pounds for nothing.
 And so we do restrict people’s ability to create their own notes in that way.”
 He was talking about counterfeiters who print paper money.
 But the same applies to banks who create electronic money.
 The value that the banks acquire for themselves is the loan contracts – loans, mortgages and personal loans – on which the general public must pay interest.

 - Money doesn’t intrinsically have to be a ‘promise to repay’.
-It can just as well be a token that society trusts, but which is issued by the state rather than a private banks.
+It can just as well be a token that society trusts, but which is issued by the state rather than a private bank.

 Credit or money created by banks does not necessarily correspond to what we understand as income.
 Nor does it correspond to savings.
 It does not correspond to any economic activity.
 The one-to-one link that existed between commodity money and economic activity in the Middle Ages does not exist in today’s banking system.
 Instead credit merely facilitates transactions – and in that way creates economic activity – investment, employment and income.